RuobinGong/RuobinGong.github.io/_publications_foundation/2021-08-01-multinomialDS.md

 ---
-title: "A Gibbs sampler for a class of random convex polytopes (with discussion)"
+title: "A Gibbs sampler for a class of random convex polytopes (with discussion and rejoinder)"
 collection: publications_foundation
 permalink: /publication/2021-08-01-multinomialDS
 excerpt: ''